VoidLeech/Oblivion/README.md

 ### Features
 - Abstract Mixin Plugin for easy mod-dependent mixins.
-- A mixin utility to give Blocks, Items, or FluidTypes new (atm only a subset) properties.
+- A mixin utility to give Blocks, Items, or FluidTypes new properties (atm only a subset of properties is available).
-- Advancement Brute Forcer to grant advancements by name.
+- Advancement Brute Forcer to grant advancements by name, regardless of the actual criteria defined.
 - Abstract System to provide additional resource packs.
 - Simple Registration of Potion Recipes, Compostability, and Furnace Fuel Time.
 - IShownInCreativeTab interface.